● strong intention to keep | ●●● open for offers | ●●●●● clear intention to sell credit to cunego59 and whoever came before him for the template

 @kandesbunzler26:

 Thanks for pointing that out, now it feels even more ridiculous!
-Frown But yes, I wouldn't change it for the world.
+But yes, I wouldn't change it for the world.

 Actually I'm quite confident we can discuss mutually beneficial deals this year, particularly as I will again have to loan in a significant portion of my roster too!